cern-eos/eos/doc/configuration/permission.rst

 i.e., the group “admins” is granted the 'd' right although it is denied to everybody else in the user.acl.

 Finally the ACL can be set via either of the following 2 commands, see `eos acl --help` or `eos attr set --help`.
-From the operational perspective one may prefer the former command as it acts specifically on the element we change (egroup, user ... etc.) instead of re-specifying the whole permission set of rules (`eos attr set` case).
+From the operational perspective one may prefer the former command as it acts specifically on the element we change (egroup, user ... etc.) instead of re-specifying the whole permission set of rules (`eos attr set` case). `eos acl` set of commands also allow for specific position to place the rule in when creating or modifying a rule.
+By default rules are appended at the end of the acl, `--front` flag allows to place a rule at the front, and an integer position starting from 1 (which is equivalent to `--front`) can also be used to explicitly move a rule to a specific position via the `--position` argument.

 .. code-block:: bash

    eos attr set sys.acl=<rule_a>,<rule_b>.. /eos/mypath
    eos acl --sys <rule_c> /eos/mypath
+   eos acl --front <rule_d> /eos/mypath
+   eos acl --position 2 <rule_f> /eos/mypath

 The ACLs can be listed by either of these commands as well: